derbylock/zfus/README.md

 Most existing filesystems compress/decompress files when filesystem unmounts which in most cases is not good for filesystems with many files (see https://github.com/refi64/fuse-zip / https://bitbucket.org/agalanin/fuse-zip).

+The main idea is the same as for the CompFUSEd but CompFUSEd look sunsupported and outdated.

 ## usage
 ```bash
 make